keptn/keptn.github.io/content/docs/develop/operate/upgrade/index.md

     deployment_strategy: "blue_green_service"
 ```

-, and you would like to enable the approval feature for the `production` stage, you can add the following lines to the `shipyard.yaml`
+* You can add the following lines to the `shipyard.yaml`, if you would like to enable the approval feature for the `production` stage:

 ```yaml
 stages: